Religions, Philosophies and Ethics

 Religions, Philosophies and Ethics explores responses to ultimate questions and crucial issues facing humanity.
 We adopt global, contemporary and applied approaches to the exploration of these questions and issues.

-Religions, Philosophies and Ethics is offered as a Specialised Award.
-This means that you are not required to combine this course with any other subject.
+The course is offered as a Specialised Award, which means that you are not required to combine it with any other subject.
 Alternatively, you may study either Philosophy & Ethics or Study of Religions as part of a Combined Degree with another subject.

 Why study Religions, Philosophies and Ethics?